Medical Records

 • Estate executors of deceased patients (executor paperwork must accompany the record request form)

-To Obtain Medical Records from Joslin Diabetes Center and BIDMC Joslin Diabetes
+Requesting Records from Joslin Diabetes Center and BIDMC Joslin Diabetes

 Medical records are available for 20 years after the patient's discharge or final treatment.
 To obtain a copy of a medical record, an authorization to release protected health information must be properly filled out.

-Healthcare Provider, Attorney, or Non-Patient
+Healthcare Provider, Attorney, or Other Non-Patient

 Beth Israel Deaconess Medical Center